cisagov/ScubaGear/docs/configuration/parameters.md

 ## DisconnectOnExit

-**DisconnectOnExit** deletes the authentication tokens from your local machine that were used to connect to the Microsoft APIs; this will for you to re-authenticate the next time you run ScubaGear.
+**DisconnectOnExit** deletes the authentication tokens from your local machine that were used to connect to the Microsoft APIs; this will require you to re-authenticate the next time you run ScubaGear.
 The name of this parameter is a misnomer.

 | Parameter   | Value  |
 |-------------|--------|